 I was struggling to understand why people who were being completely used in a relationship wouldn’t leave their partner.
 Why did they seem to be totally set against doing what they ought to do to get help or healing?
 Why did they refuse to get off the road that was leading them to heartbreak and destruction.

 I could never understand how a guy could treat a girl so awful.
 He’ll hit her, make fun of her, cheat on her, get her pregnant and leave, and yet the girl does everything in her power to keep him or get him back.
 I used to want to say to these girls, “Why can’t you see it?!
-Are you blind?
-If you can’t see he’s using you, then maybe you deserve what you get. “ I know that doesn’t sound very loving, but that’s how I felt.
+Are you blind? “ I know that doesn’t sound very loving, but that’s how I felt.

-A love addiction is a lot like other addictions in that a person obsessively and compulsively tries to relieve or medicate the deep pain in their life with feeling loved.
-In fact, the feelings of a love addict are just as false as the false feel goods a drug can bring to a drug addict.
+Love addiction is a lot like other addictions where a person obsessively and compulsively tries to relieve or medicate the deep pain in their life with feeling loved.
+In fact, the feelings of a love addict are just as false as the high drugs bring to a drug addict.